zenw01f/zenw01f.github.io/_posts/2026-04-01-Starting-Your-Cybersecurity-Career.md

 ### Next - Systems Administration
 What is this job all about?
+Here's what AI says:
+A systems administrator is responsible for the day-to-day operation, configuration, and maintenance of an organization's IT infrastructure, ensuring that servers, workstations, and core services remain available, secure, and performing optimally.
+This includes managing user accounts and access permissions, applying software updates and patches, monitoring system health, troubleshooting hardware and software issues, maintaining backups, and enforcing security policies — all while supporting end users and keeping the business running with minimal disruption.

 - All of the above - Understanding PCs, systems
 - IAM (Identity Access Management)
   - E.g. Active Directory